fe-data/fe-docs/docs/usage/events.rst

    Ech KML-file can only contain a single track, if for instance you have an event with multiple distances.
 #.
 Upload **ALL** KML-files by pressing the :guilabel:`Upload KML file(s)` button in this tab.
 You can't upload them one-by-one or delete one.
 #.
 Fill in the remaining fields in this tab.
 #.
-Optionally use :doc:`Firebase <../advanced/firebase>` if you want realtime track updates and realtime news for the end users
-#.
 Inform participants how to use the *FE Tracking* App.
 This could be in the email that participants receive when they have ordered
    a ticket or on a webpage that is prominently displayed on the website.